Jeiwan/uniswapv3-book/content/docs/milestone_4/path.md

   2260FAC5E5542a773Aa44fBCfeDf7C193bc2C599 # wbtc address
 ```

-Here's a set of function that we'll need to implement:
+These are the functions that we'll need to implement:
 1. calculating the number of pools in a path;
 1. figuring out if a path has multiple tokens;
 1. extracting first pool parameters from a path;
-1. proceeding to a next pair in a path;
+1. proceeding to the next pair in a path;
-1. and decoding first pool parameters;
+1. and decoding first pool parameters.

 ### Calculating the Number of Pools in a Path
 Let's begin with calculating the number of pools in a path: